-There are four Teams admin roles available: Teams service administrator, Teams communications administrator, Teams communications support specialist, and Teams communications support engineer.
+There are several Teams admin roles available: Teams administrator, Teams communications administrator, Teams communications support specialist, Teams communications support engineer, and Teams Device Administrator.
 Review the following table to understand what each role can do and which tools the admin can use in the Microsoft Teams admin center and PowerShell.

 To follow along, you must be an admin.
 The instructions for getting the permissions are in this article.

 |Role||Can do these tasks||Can access the following tools|

 |Teams Administrator||Manage the Teams service, and manage and create Microsoft 365 Groups.||Everything in the Microsoft Teams admin center and associated PowerShell controls, including:

 |Teams Communications Administrator||Manage calling and meetings features within the Teams service.||Manage meetings, including meeting policies, configurations, and conference bridges.1,2

 Manage voice, including calling policies and phone number inventory and assignment.1,3